 When I get to my class

-There will be some new procedures that have been put into practice to keep you safe.
-You may find that you enter your class via one door and leave via a different exit.
-This is to make sure that there is not congestion in small areas between classes and helps cut unnecessary contact between classes.
+Procedures will have been put in place to keep you safe.
+As per the last easing of restrictions, you may find that you enter your class via one door and leave via a different exit.
+This is to make sure that there is not congestion in small areas between classes and helps cut unnecessary contact.
 You will be encouraged to maintain social distancing throughout your class, but also when arriving and leaving.

 Like many public places, handwashing/hand sanitiser stations will be important.
 You will be encouraged to use these before and after your workout.